MystenLabs/sui-stack-messaging-sdk/Examples.md

 ```

 > [!NOTE]
 > The SDK does not yet support adding/removing members after creation.
-Be sure to include all intended subscribers in initialMembers.
+Be sure to include all intended subscribers in `initialMembers`.

 ### 3. Publish an identity/reputation update